exploring self-realization, sacred personhood, and full humanity

 Our present lack of world peace, or local community peace, or family peace, or personal sense of peace, is not caused by the absence of the right political movement, the right church to attend, the right slogans to chant, or any of these cultish externalities.
 We don’t have to try very hard to bring about world peace.
 It will happen naturally, easily, with no effort at all – as soon as we, individually, enter upon the severe path of sacred introspection -- and this, in a hot moment of clarity.

 When we do, we will find, huddled in the shadows, a needy little ego, the false self, suffering in the darkness, laboring under delusions of “I do not have enough” because “I am not enough.”
 This is the primary error and misperception.
 Shining a spotlight of awareness on this internal disquietude, a sacred “knowing of the self,” becomes the essence of authentic spirituality.

 When the inner riches of the true self, the heritage of those “made in the image,” are finally discovered, all forms of peace -- world, community, family, and personal -- immediately and naturally flow, in abundance, from this shattering realization.
 To reference Jesus one more time, it is the artesian spring of eternal life (John 4), effortlessly, no work required, bubbling up to the surface of personhood.

-we come to this world to individualize, to “wake up,” to become a person, to see ourselves realistically, not just as the “true self” but also the egoic “false self”
+we come to this world to “wake up,” to become an individuated person, to see ourselves realistically, not just as the “true self” but also the egoic “false self”